mcgilly17/Mosaic/README.md

 ## Features

-- **Nixvim for Declarative Configuration:** Utilize Nix expressions for a clean and maintainable Neovim setup.
+- **Declarative Configuration:** Utilize Nix expressions for a clean and maintainable Neovim setup.
 Easily add, remove, or update plugins, LSP servers, and other components with precision.

-- **Consistent Environments:** Reproduce your Neovim setup effortlessly on any system with Nix installed, ensuring a uniform experience across all your development environments.
+- **Immutable Environments:** Reproduce your Neovim setup effortlessly on any system with Nix installed, ensuring a uniform experience across all your development environments.